tegorman13/Dissertation/docs/Sections/d_into_gfm.md

 common contrast places the constant group training in a region of the task space outside of the range of examples experienced by the varied group, but distinct from the transfer condition (Wrisberg et al., 1987;
 Wulf & Schmidt, 1997).

-Of particular relevant to the current essay is the early work of Catalano & Kleiner (1984), as theirs was one of the earliest studies to investigate the influence of varied vs. constant training on multiple testing locations of graded distance from the training condition.
+Of particular relevance to the current work is the early study of Catalano & Kleiner (1984), as theirs was one of the earliest studies to investigate the influence of varied vs. constant training on multiple testing locations of graded distance from the training condition.
 Participants were trained on coincident timing task, in which subjects observe a series of lightbulbs turning on sequentially at a consistent rate and attempt to time a button response with the onset of the final bulb.
 The constant groups trained with a single velocity of either 5,7,9, or 11 mph, while the varied group trained from all 4 of these velocities.
 Participants were then assigned to one of four possible generalization conditions, all of which fell outside of the range of the varied training conditions – 1, 3, 13 or 15 mph.
 As is often the case, the varied group performed worse during the training phase.
 In the testing phase, the general pattern was for all participants to perform worse as the testing conditions became further away from the training conditions, but since the drop off in performance as a function of distance was far less steep for the varied group, the authors suggested that varied training induced a decremented generalization gradient, such that the varied participants were less affected by the change between training and testing conditions.

-A more recent study attempting a slightly more direct replication of the original Kerr & Booth study (Willey & Liu, 2018b), having subjects throw beanbags at a target, with the varied group training from positions (5 and 9 feet) on either side of the constant group (7 feet).
-However, this study diverged from the original in that the participants were adults;
-they faced away from the target and threw the beanbag backwards over their bodies; they alternated using their right and left hands every 6 trials; and underwent a relatively extreme amount of training (20 sessions with 60 practice trials each, spread out over 5-7 weeks).
-Like Wrisberg et al. (1987), this study did not find a varied advantage from the constant training position, though the varied group did perform better at distances novel to both groups.

-Of course, the relationship between training variability and transfer is unlikely to be a simple function wherein increased variation is always beneficial.
-Numerous studies have found null, or in some cases negative effects of training variation (DeLosh et al., 1997; Sinkeviciute et al., 2019; Wrisberg et al., 1987), and many more have suggested that the benefits of variability may depend on additional factors such as prior task experience, the order of training trials, or the type of transfer being measured (Berniker et al., 2014; Braithwaite & Goldstone, 2015;
-Hahn et al., 2005; Lavan et al., 2019; North et al., 2019; Sadakata & McQueen, 2014; Zaman et al., 2021).

-## Variability Literature Review

-An early and influential work on the influence of variability on category learning is that of Posner & Keele (1968).
-In an ambitious attempt to address the question of how category information is represented, the authors trained participants to categorize artificial dot patterns, manipulating whether learners were exposed to examples clustered close to the category prototypes (e.g. a low variability condition), or spread further away from the prototype (the varied-training group).
-It should be noted that both groups in this study were trained with the same number of unique instances and the manipulated difference was how spread out the instances were.
-The authors claim based on prior experiments using the same stimuli, that the training stimuli for the varied group were at least as far away from the testing stimuli as the training stimuli of the less-varied group.
-The authors interpreted their findings as evidence for the extraction of an abstraction or schema that is extracted and stored, and then over time becomes more likely to be the reference point from which generalization occurs, given that specific instances are thought to decay at a faster rate than prototypes or schema.
-The Posner and Keele study has been extremely influential and continues to be cited in contemporary research as clear evidence that schema abstraction underlies the benefits of varied training.
-It’s also referenced as a key influence in the development of “Schema Theory of Motor Learning” (Schmidt, 1975), which in turn influenced decades of investigations on the potential benefits of varied training in motor skill learning.
-However, the classic Posner & Keele study despite being far more carefully designed than many subsequent studies, and despite being a relative rarity in explicitly discussing and attempting to control for potential confounds of similarity between groups, may nevertheless be emblematic of a common issue in many investigations of the effects of varied training on learning.
-The problem with Posner & Keele’s conclusion was demonstrated clearly almost 3 decades later (Palmeri & Nosofsky, 2001), when researchers conducting a near replication of the original study also collected similarity judgements following training and performed multidimensional scaling analysis.
-Rather than being in the middle of the training stimuli as was the case in the physical stimuli space, the psychological representation of the prototype was shown reside at an extreme point, and generalization patterns by participants that would have seemed to warrant the learning of a prototype were then easily accounted for with only the assumption that the participants encoded instances.
-One of the primary concerns of the present paper is that many of the studies which purport to explain the benefits of variation via prototypes, schemas, or other abstractions, are often overlooking the potential of instance based similarity accounts.

-## Motor skill learning

-Training variation has also been shown to promote transfer in motor learning.
-Much of this research has been influenced by the work of (Schmidt, 1975), who proposed a schema-based account of motor learning as an attempt to address the longstanding problem of how novel movements are produced.
-Schema theory presumes a priori that learners possess general motor programs for classes of movements, such as an underhand throw.
-When called up for use, such programs must be parameterized, as well as schema rules that determine how a motor program is parameterized or scaled for a particular movement.
-Schema theory predicts that varied training results in the formation of a more general schema-rule, which can allow for transfer to novel movements within a given movement class, such as an underhand throw (though it is agnostic to the development of the movement classes themselves).
-Experiments that test this hypothesis are often designed to compare the transfer performance of a constant-trained group against that of a varied-trained group.
-Both groups train on the same task, but the varied group practices with multiple instances along some task-relevant dimension that remains invariant for the constant group.
-For example, investigators might train two groups of participants to throw a projectile at a target, with a constant group that throws from a single location, and a varied group that throws from multiple locations.
-Both groups are then tested from novel locations.

-## Category learning
+Benefits of varied training have also been observed in many studies outside of the sensorimotor domain.
+Goode et al. (2008) trained participants to solve anagrams of 40 different words ranging in length from 5 to 11 letters, with an anagram of each word repeated 3 times throughout training, for a total of 120 training trials.
+Although subjects in all conditions were exposed to the same 40 unique words (i.e. the solution to an anagram), participants in the varied group saw 3 different arrangements for each solution-word, such as DOLOF, FOLOD, and OOFLD for the solution word FLOOD, whereas constant subjects would train on three repetitions of LDOOF (spread evenly across training).
+Two different constant groups were used.
+Both constant groups trained with three repetitions of the same word scramble, but for constant group A, the testing phase consisted of the identical letter arrangement to that seen during training (e.g. LDOOF), whereas for constant group B, the testing phase consisted of a arrangement they had not seen during training, thus presenting them with a testing situation similar situation to the varied group.
+At the testing stage, the varied group outperformed both constant groups, a particularly impressive result, given that constant group A had 3 prior exposures to the word arrangement (i.e. the particular permutation of letters) which the varied group had not explicitly seen.
+However varied subjects in this study did not exhibit the typical decrement in the training phase typical of other varied manipulations in the literature, and actually achieved higher levels of anagram solving accuracy by the end of training than either of the constant groups – solving 2 more anagrams on average than the constant group.
+This might suggest that for tasks of this nature where the learner can simply get stuck with a particular word scramble, repeated exposure to the identical scramble might be less helpful towards finding the solution than being given a different arrangement of the same letters.
+This contention is supported by the fact that constant group A, who was tested on the identical arrangement as they experienced during training, performed no better at testing than did constant group B, who had trained on a different arrangement of the same word solution – further suggesting that there may not have been a strong identity advantage in this task.

+In the domain of category learning, the constant vs. varied comparison is much less suitable.
+Instead, researchers will typically employ designs where A) all training groups encounter numerous stimuli, but one group experiences a greater number of unique exemplars (Nosofsky et al., 2019; Wahlheim et al., 2012)

-In the category learning literature, the constant vs. varied comparison is much less suitable.
-Instead, researchers tend to compare a condition with many repetitions of a few items against condition with fewer repetitions of a wider array of exemplars.
+compare a condition with many repetitions of a few items against condition with fewer repetitions of a wider array of exemplars.

 Much of the earlier work in this sub-area trained subjects on artificial categories, such as dot patterns (Homa & Vosburgh, 1976; Posner & Keele, 1968), where more varied or distorted training examples were often shown to produce superior generalization when categorizing novel exemplars.
 More recently, researchers have also begun to utilize more realistic stimuli in their experiments.
 Wahlheim et al. (2012) conducted one such study.
 In a within-participants design, participants were trained on bird categories with either high repetitions of a few exemplars, or few repetitions of many exemplars.
 Across four different experiments, which were conducted to address an unrelated question on metacognitive judgements, the researchers consistently found that participants